franzheidl/alfred-workflows/README.md

 ---
 ![Open With Textmate 2 Screenshot](http://github.com/franzheidl/alfred-workflows/raw/master/screenshots/mate.png)

-Open files or a folders in [Textmate 2](https://github.com/textmate/textmate) by using a Keyword `mate` or by file/folder action.
+Open files or folders in [Textmate 2](https://github.com/textmate/textmate) by using a Keyword `mate` or by file/folder action.

 **Update June-5-2013**